gitkraken/vscode-gitlens/README.md

 Easily visualize your repository and keep track of all work in progress.

 Use the rich commit search to find exactly what you're looking for.
 Its powerful filters allow you to search by a specific commit, message, author, a changed file or files, or even a specific code change.
+[Learn more](https://gitkraken.com/solutions/commit-graph?utm_source=gitlens-extension&utm_medium=in-app-links)

 <figure align="center">
   <img src="https://raw.githubusercontent.com/gitkraken/vscode-gitlens/main/images/docs/commit-graph.png" alt="Commit Graph" />